 - Team members regularly say "I didn't know you were working on that"

-- The same tasks are being done by different people
+- The same tasks are being done independently by different people

-- Important decisions are made without input from stakeholders
+- Important decisions are made without input from relevant stakeholders

 Signs of excessive communication:

-- Meetings happen without clear agendas and concrete outcomes
+- Meetings happen without clear agendas or concrete outcomes

 - Time spent on synchronization exceeds time spent on task execution